justloop/mongodb-transaction/README.md

 ```
 ├── load: the scripts to load/drop database, generate loadable json files from original data, load data into mongodb
     ├── load.sh: script to load the generated data into mongodb, usage: sh load.sh D8|D40
+    ├── load_no_sharding.sh: script to load the generated data into mongodb without sharding for single replica case, usage: sh load_no_sharding.sh D8|D40
     ├── drop.sh: script to drop the database in mongodb, usage: sh drop.sh D8|D40
     ├── index.sh: script to add defined index to mongodb, usage: sh index.sh D8|D40
+    ├── index_no_sharding.sh: script to add defined index to mongodb without sharding for single replica case, usage: sh index_no_sharding.sh D8|D40
     ├── load-D8|D40: contains the scripts to generate json files from original data
         ├── gen.sh: combined script to generate the loadable data, which invokes all the py files
         ├── schema: the original data csv schema, we put this header to all the original data
         ├── D8|D40-data: the input data, which contains the schema header as well
         ├── mongodb: the output folder for gen.sh, also the input of load.sh
         ├── index.js: query script for mongo shell to create index, used by index.sh and load.sh
+        ├── index_no_sharding.js: query script for mongo shell to create index, used by index_no_sharding.sh and load_no_sharding.sh
         ├── drop.js: query script for mongo shell to drop the database, used by drop.sh
         ├── customer.py: script to generate customer.csv to be inserted in cassandra from original tables
         ├── district.py: script to generate district.csv to be inserted in cassandra from original tables